K15t/gulp-viewport/README.md

 });
 ```

-`viewportTheme.upload()` accepts options that can override the initial ones.
-This is useful for setting `sourceBase` and `targetPath` on demand.
+`viewportTheme.upload()` accepts options that can temporarily override the options for the upload.
+This is useful for setting `sourceBase` and `targetPath` on demand. **Note:** the options are reset to the initial ones, after each upload.

 ### Upload preprocessed files